raplima/drill-cuttings/README.md

 Now you should be able to segment the individual drill cuttings using the [chip_identification](./chip_identification.py) script - remember to use the `py_env` environment.

-# Isolating and segment chips
+# Isolating and segmenting chips
 Open your local [chip_identification](./chip_identification.py) and modify the input and output parameters.
 ![IO parameters](./resources/params_io.PNG)